smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/11 - Self Join.md

 ```
 ----------------------------------------------------

-#### Example of what is not a self join.
+#### Example of what is not a self-join.

 The following are **not** considered self-joins.

-Given a table of employees and their salary, write an SQL statment to return all employees who have a higher salary than the average salary of the company.
+Given a table of employees and their salary, write an SQL statement to return all employees who have a higher salary than the average salary of the company.

 Although this SQL statement uses the Employees table twice, it does not join to itself.
 In this example, the aggregation on the Employees table is used in the predicate logic and not joined to the Employees table.